ha5ha6/judy_blog/_pages/cartpole.md

 </style>

-Cartpole is one of the very ancient and classical RL-for-control benchmark, first appeared in [\[Barto et al. 1983\]](http://www.derongliu.org/adp/adp-cdrom/Barto1983.pdf).
+Cartpole is one of the very ancient and classical RL-for-control benchmark, early appeared in [\[Barto et al. 1983\]](http://www.derongliu.org/adp/adp-cdrom/Barto1983.pdf).
 Many RL algorithms from value-based to policy-based, model-free to model-based were justified under it or its variants encompassing simulations and real robots, i.e.[\[PILCO\]](http://mlg.eng.cam.ac.uk/pilco/).

 This article is trying to cover the insights derived from the performances of classical RL algorithms under Cartpole environment.